 - On January 16, 2020, Empresas Lipigas S.A. issued bonds on the local market for 2,500,000 Unidades de Fomento.
 These bonds have a 25-year term and were placed at an annual coupon rate of 2.18%, with a spread of 138 basis points over the benchmark rate.
 Proceeds from the operation were allocated by fifty percent to paying off the bank debt.
 The remainder will be allocated to investment financing of both the Company and its subsidiaries. - On March 4, 2020, the board of directors of Empresas Lipigas S.A. agreed to the payment of an interim dividend of CLP 68 per share that will be charged to the 2020 fiscal year earnings. - On March 23, 2020, the controlling group of Empresas Lipigas S.A. informed the Company of the termination of the Shareholders' Agreement signed on September 26, 2017, the duration of which was set for three years, ending September 26, 2020.
 The members of the controlling group have considered that the Agreement successfully fulfilled the purpose for which it was created, which was to give continuity to the company after its listing of the on the stock exchange in November 2016, the first made in Chile in three years. - On April 22, 2020, the Regular Shareholders' Meeting of Empresas Lipigas S.A. was held, and the following matters were agreed upon among others: - 1.
 Approve the annual report and financial statements for the fiscal year ended December 31, 2019 and the report of external auditors. - 2.
-Approve the distribution of earnings and distribution of a final dividend for the fiscal year and approve the payment of the balance of dividends amounting to CLP 2,044,341,270, equivalent to CLP 18 per share that will be paid beginning April 27, 2020. - 3.
-Agree on the renewal of the Company's Board of Directors, appointing directors and their respective alternates. - 4.
-Set remuneration of the Board of Directors and the Directors' Committee and their operating budget for the 2020 fiscal year.
-Appoint PriceWaterhouseCoopers as the external auditors for the 2020 fiscal year and Feller Rate and Humphreys as risk rating agencies for the 2020 fiscal year. - 5.
-Report and approve related transactions referred to in article 146 of Chilean Law No. 18,046.
+Approve the distribution of earnings and distribution of a final dividend for the fiscal year and approve the payment of the balance of dividends amounting to CLP 2,044,341,270, equivalent to CLP 18 per share.

-On April 29, 2020 Empresas Lipigas S.A. held a Board of Directors session electing Mr. Juan Manuel Santa Cruz Munizaga as Chairman and Mr. Jaime García Rioseco as Vice-Chairman; and Mr. Jaime García Rioseco and Mr. José Miguel Barros van Hövell tot Westerflier as independent directors and the director Mario Vinagre Tagle as members of the Directors' Committee.
+- 3. Agree on the renewal of the Company's Board of Directors, appointing directors and their respective alternates. - 4.
+Set remuneration of the Board of Directors and the Directors' Committee and their operating budget for the 2020 fiscal year. - 5.
+Appoint PriceWaterhouseCoopers as the external auditors for the 2020 fiscal year and Feller Rate and Humphreys as risk rating agencies for the 2020 fiscal year. - 6.
+Report and approve related transactions referred to in article 146 of Chilean Law No. 18,046. - On April 29, 2020 Empresas Lipigas S.A. held a Board of Directors session electing Mr. Juan Manuel Santa Cruz Munizaga as Chairman and Mr. Jaime García Rioseco as Vice-Chairman; and Mr. Jaime García Rioseco and Mr. José Miguel Barros van Hövell tot Westerflier as independent directors and the director Mario Vinagre Tagle as members of the Directors' Committee. - On May 27, 2020, the Board of Directors of Empresas Lipigas S.A. agreed to the payment of an interim dividend of CLP 50 per share that will be charged to the 2020 fiscal year earnings.